History of the office

 Dr. Bob Jackson was selected to be Murray State University’s interim president on August 7, 2018 and the 14th President on March 1, 2019.
 His official duties began at the University on August 16, 2018.

-Jackson has served Murray State University in several capacities over the last decade including most recently as the president and chief executive officer of the Murray State University Foundation, Inc. where he managed the ~$135 million foundation.
-He was also a senior advisor to the University for state and federal governmental relations and oversaw all estate and planned giving initiatives.
+Jackson has served Murray State University including most recently as the president and chief executive officer of the Murray State University Foundation, Inc. where he managed the ~$135 million foundation.
+He was also a senior advisor to the University for state and federal governmental relations and managed the University’s comprehensive campaign – Hold Thy Banner High: The Campaign for the Students of Murray State University, raising $71.7 million, exceeding its $60 million goal.
 Also, Jackson served as a Kentucky State Senator from 1997 to 2004.

 Oakhurst – The President's Home